Dia de los Muertos (band): History

-The band was founded by guitarist Andres Jaramillo and drummer Alfonso Pinzón of Agony, and Vincent Price of Body Count, as a side project.
-Lacking a vocalist, they invited other singers to write lyrics and record vocals over their music.
+Guitarist Andres Jaramillo and drummer Alfonso Pinzón of Agony, and Vincent Price of Body Count, created the band as a side project.
+Lacking a vocalist, they invited singers to write lyrics and record vocals over their music.

 Their first release, the Day of the Dead EP, was recorded at Dungeon Studios in Los Angeles, mixed by Roy Z, and released on Cinismo Records in 2005.
 It featured vocals by Tony Campos (Static-X, Fear Factory), Andres Gimenez (A.N.I.M.A.L.), Loana dP Valencia (Dreams of Damnation), and Alex Oquendo (Masacre).

 In 2006, Dia De Los Muertos performed at the Colombian rock festival Rock al Parque in Bogotá.

-In 2011, the band issued their debut full-length album, Satanico-Dramatico, with Loana dP Valencia on vocals, Adrian Villanueva on guitar, and Alejandro Corredor on bass.
+In 2011, the band issued their debut full-length album, Satanico-Dramatico, with singer Loana dP Valencia, guitarist Adrian Villanueva, and bassist Alejandro Corredor.

 In 2013, Dia De Los Muertos embarked on a Latin American tour, with Mexican singer Rosa Arias joining the band.
 They performed at the Metal Fest in Santiago, Chile, Teatro Flores in Buenos Aires, Argentina—opening for Carcass, Hell & Heaven Metal Fest in Guadalajara, Mexico, and Del Putas Fest in Medellín, Colombia.
-The band then returned to Mexico for a second time, then headed to Europe to play Resurrection Fest in Spain.
+The band returned to Mexico, then headed to Europe to play Resurrection Fest in Spain.

 A year later, Dia De Los Muertos released their next record, the EP No Money – No Fiesta.